starship/starship/README.md

    #### Nushell

    **Warning** This will change in the future.
 Only nu version v0.33 or higher is supported.
-   Add the following to your nu config file:
+   Add the following to your nu config file.
+You can check the location of this file by running `config path` in nushell.

    ```toml
    startup = [